mattzuba/mattzuba.github.io/_posts/2022-01-18-connecting-postfix-to-microsoft-365.md

 # Connecting to Microsoft 365

-Now that everything on our server is complete, it's time to setup our connection to Microsoft 365.
+Now that everything on our server is complete, it's time to set up our connection to Microsoft 365.
 We will be loosely following [Microsoft's inbound and outbound connectors](https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365#option-3-configure-a-connector-to-send-mail-using-microsoft-365-or-office-365-smtp-relay){:n} documentation.

 > SMTP relay lets Microsoft 365 or Office 365 relay emails on your behalf by using a connector that's configured with your public IP address or a TLS certificate.

 The advantage of this option for us was simple:
 * We needed email to come _FROM_ any potential address on our domain, not a particular account (eliminates option 1)
-* We needed to send email outside of the organization (eliminates option 2)
+* We needed to send email outside the organization (eliminates option 2)

 ## Inbound Connector